Child And Family Advocacy

 In 2020, PA’s mental health law Act 147 was replaced by Act 65 to clear up any misunderstanding of the interpretation and intentions of the law.
 Act 65 2020 “Gabby’s Law” reaffirms that a child 14 and up can consent to their own mental health treatment without parental consent.

 In addition, it clarifies that a parent/legal guardian can consent to mental health treatment for a child between 14-17 even if the child objects.
 This leaves the decision in the hands of the doctors and guardians.
 If the parent is present and willing to consent to treatment, there should not be a need to 302 a child.
-Click here to learn more.
+Click below to learn more.

 Back-to-School Transition Resources